ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 according to the given qstep.

 .. image:: ./Pictures/1000000100000312000002168C1C6AF89094EC7A.png
-   :width: 14.843cm
-   :height: 10.084cm

 -  **seed**

    *Format:* int
    *Default:* 0
    *Description*: the RNG seed used to generate the vectors.
 This will ensure that the same random numbers are generated when the same **seed** is used, therefore making the calculation more reproducible.

 -  hrange (and the same goes for krange and lrange fields)

    -  **from**

       *Format:* int
       *Default:* 0
       *Description:* the minimum value used to construct the range of h vectors.

 -

    -  **to**

       *Format:* int
       *Default:* 0
       *Description:* the maximum value used to construct the range of h vectors.

 -

    -  **by step of**

       *Format:* int
       *Default:* 1
       *Description:* the step used to construct the range of h vectors.
 If it is 1, every integer between **from** and **to** is placed into the range, if it is 2, every other, etc.

 -  **qstep**

    *Format:* float
    *Default:* 0.01
    *Description:* determines how the hkl vectors are grouped.

 -  **Generate** button generates the hkl vectors based on the specifications above.
 It must be clicked before the vectors can be saved.
 -  **Name**

    *Format:* str
    *Default:* None
    *Description:* this is the empty box at the bottom of the window.
 It allows you to name the generated vectors.
 This must be set before the vectors can be saved.

 -  **Save** button saves the generated vectors.
 It does not close the Q Vectors window.